linux-surface/iptsd/README.md

 You need to install git, a c compiler, meson, ninja through your distributions package manager.

-We also rely on libinih for config loading, and on your distribution to package it.
-All the major distros should have it in their repos already.
+We are using libinih to parse configuration files.
+You should install it if your distribution already packages it.
+All the major distros have it in their repos already.

 ``` bash
 $ sudo apt install libinih1 libinih-dev